An inexact variable metric proximal linearization method for composite optimization on manifolds: Convergence analysis

-In view of Theorem \ref{coverge-rate}, the KL property of $\Xi$ with exponent $q\in[\frac{1}{2},1)$ on $W^*$ is the key to achieve the local convergence rate of $\{x^k\}_{k\in\mathbb{N}}$.
-Unlike the KL property, the KL property of exponent $q$ is rare for manifold optimization except for special objective functions or manifolds (see Liu et al. \cite{LiuSo2019}).
-Recall that $T\mathcal{M}$ is still an embedded closed submanifold, and $\Xi$ is a composite function over this manifold.
-Thus, it is important to provide a reasonable condition for $\Xi$ to have the KL property of exponent $q$ on $W^*$.
-From the remark after Definition \ref{def-KL}, it suffices to provide a condition for $\Xi$ to have the KL property of exponent $q$ on the set $W^*\cap(\partial\Xi)^{-1}(0)=W^*$, where the equality is due to Proposition \ref{prop-Xi} (ii).
-Observe that $\Xi=\widetilde{\Xi}\circ H$ with the function $\phi$ defined by
+The KL property of $\Xi$ with an exponent $q\in[\frac{1}{2},1)$ on $W^*$ is the key to achieve the local convergence rate of $\{x^k\}_{k\in\mathbb{N}}$.
+Unlike the KL property, the KL property with an explicit exponent $q$ is rare for manifold optimization except for special objective functions or manifolds (see Liu et al. \cite{LiuSo2019}).
+Recall that $T\mathcal{M}$ is an embedded closed submanifold, and $\Xi$ is a composite function over this manifold.
+It is important to provide a reasonable condition for $\Xi$ to satisfy the KL property of exponent $q$ on $W^*$.
+From the remark after Definition \ref{def-KL}, it suffices to provide a condition for $\Xi$ to satisfy the KL property of exponent $q$ on the set $W^*\cap(\partial\Xi)^{-1}(0)=W^*$, where the equality is due to Proposition \ref{prop-Xi} (ii).
+Observe that $\Xi=\phi\circ H$ with the function $\phi$ defined by